maicaalmonte/maicaalmonte/README.md

 <br> 🧘‍♀️this is just the byproduct of my overthinking and dissociative brain cells during a lucid interval
 <br> 🤸‍♀️so, nothing is seriously serious here — just a pure hobby
 <br> 👩‍🦯be creating multiple mediocre websites (not even half as mediocre), trying out different APIs until i find a better project to fixate on
-<br> 🧎‍♀️‍➡️also, still not a pro at this yet
+<br> 🧎‍♀️also, still not a pro at this yet
 <br> 💁‍♀️just me overexplaining
 <br>
 <br>   https://maicalisten.onrender.com   (API: SPOTIFY DEVELOPER)